Canonical supermultiplets and their Koszul duals: Introduction

 Pure spinor superfields were originally introduced in order to cope with both of the aforementioned problems simultaneously, in the context of maximally supersymmetric theories~\cite{Cederwallspinorial,Berkovits2000Super-PoincareSuperstring,Berkovits2001CovariantSpinors}.
 A major goal was to make supersymmetry ``manifest''; the supersymmetry transformations of the fields of the theory should be geometric in nature, and thus the theory should be formulated in terms of superfields.
 Correspondingly, the action of supersymmetry transformations should be strict.
 It was found that the pure spinor superfield formulation of ten-dimensional super Yang--Mills theory naturally gives rise to a superspace model of the derived critical locus, thus automatically reproducing the Batalin--Vilkovisky approach to this theory.
 In modern language, the homotopy action of supersymmetry on the standard BV theory arises via homotopy transfer.

 While most of the literature on the formalism has to do with specific examples of maximally supersymmetric theories, it has been realised in recent years that the scope of the formalism is much broader.
 Pure spinors provide a systematic technique to construct off-shell superspace models of supermultiplets; in fact, \emph{any} supermultiplet can be obtained from a pure spinor superfield, and (in an appropriate sense) from a uniquely determined one~\cite{equivalence}.
 Here, too, ideas from derived geometry play an essential role: the construction provides an equivalence of dg-categories between an appropriately defined category of supermultiplets and the category of equivariant sheaves on (a derived replacement of) the space of pure spinors.
 The equivalence is essentially a version~\cite{KapranovKoszul} of the general phenomenon of Koszul duality.
+(In general, some care is required in discussing such equivalences.
+On general grounds, one has a fully faithful symmetric monoidal embedding from quasi-coherent sheaves on the derived replacement to representations of the supertranslation algebra; see~\cite[Theorem~2.4.1]{DAGX}.
+In our context, the remedy is that a \emph{supermultiplet} is not the same as a generic module over the supertranslation algebra; such issues are not our focus in this paper, and we will ignore them in what follows.)

 Koszul duality phenomena have various incarnations, and it has become increasingly clear that they are of fundamental relevance to mathematical physics.
 For example, the observables of a theory in the BV formalism are essentially the Koszul dual (Lie algebra cochains) of the local $L_\infty$ algebra structure that the BV action defines on the fields~\cite[just for example]{CG1}.
 Building on this, Costello and Li~\cite{CostelloLi} have pointed out that Koszul duality should be relevant to the understanding of holographic dualities, generalising the standard piece of the AdS/CFT dictionary which says that bulk fields should correspond to boundary observables.
 For a recent survey of some other appearances of Koszul duality in modern mathematical physics, see~\cite{BrianNatalie}.
 The mathematical literature on Koszul duality is enormous, and we cannot give complete references here; for some selected foundational work on Koszul duality, the reader might look at~\cite{Priddy,Floystad,BGS,Positselski1,Positselski2,operadginzburg}, just for example.